Tucker, Freeman hit 3-run HRs as Braves stop Nationals 13-6 - Philly

 TRAINER'S ROOM

-Braves: 3B Johan Camargo (right oblique strain) is expected to play for Advanced Class A Florida on Thursday.
-He would be eligible to come off the 10-day disabled list as soon as Wednesday, but the Braves would like to see him play a full nine-inning game before he is activated. ...
+Braves: Camargo (right oblique strain) is expected to play for Advanced Class A Florida on Thursday.
+He is eligible to come off the 10-day DL as soon as Wednesday, but the Braves would like to see him play a full nine-inning game before he is activated. ...
 C Kurt Suzuki (bruised right hand) hit and threw before the game but likely won't play before Friday.

 L.A.
 BOUND